-NOT LONG AGO I WAS ASKED to prepare a “Best Practices” document for a retail solutions company.
+NOT LONG AGO I WAS ASKED to prepare a “Best Practice” document for a retail solutions company.
 The task stimulated a round of research, investigation and deep thinking.

 Best Practice is a term we invoke fairly often in the retail consumer products industry.
 Industry associations devote considerable resources to identifying them.
 Consulting firms convene their best subject matter experts to define and explain them.
 (Sometimes they invent them outright.)
 Sales organizations, especially, like to invoke them as evidence of the superiority of their solutions.